top of page

 1. Why Auto Lenders Require Good Credit from Cosigners

 Auto lenders view a cosigner as a safeguard for the entire loan.
-A cosigner with an excellent credit score and stable financial history reduces the lender’s risk, making approval for a co-signed loan or bad credit auto loan more likely.
+A cosigner with an excellent credit score and stable financial history reduces the lender’s risk, making approval for a co-signed loan or a bad credit auto loan more likely.
 Without good credit, the cosigner’s involvement may not significantly increase the borrower’s chances of approval or improve the loan terms.

 2. What Constitutes "Good Credit"?